MisterMartin/PyPackage/README.md

 1. Source: Your source code, in a subdirectory.

 "requests" was specified just as an example dependency in `pyproject.toml`.
-You can also specify versionrequirements for the dependencies.
+You can also specify version requirements for the dependencies.

 ## Directory structure